-Lands in public ownership consist of the Green Mountain National Forest, Molly Stark State Park, Wilmington School Forest and Glebe land as well as privately-owned power company land around Lake Whitingham.
+Lands in public ownership consist of the Green Mountain National Forest, Molly Stark State Park, Wilmington School Forest, and Glebe land.
+Most of the privately-owned power company land around Lake Whitingham is protected under a conservation easement held by the Vermont Land Trust.
 Much of the remaining land provides important recreational and scenic resource in the Town, as it is commonly used for hunting and fishing, cross country skiing, snowmobiling, hiking, snow shoeing and other outdoor activities.